-- 1. the attacker pays to the merchant, and receives the goods after the merchant considers that the transaction got already a sufficiently large cumulative weight; - 2. the attacker issues a double-spending transaction; - 3. the attacker issues a lot of small transactions (very aggressively, with all his computing power) that do not approve the original one directly or indirectly, but approve the double-spending transaction; - 4. observe that the attacker may have a lot of Sybil identities, and also is not required to necessarily approve tips;
+- 1. the attacker pays to the merchant, and receives the goods after the merchant considers that the transaction got already a sufficiently large cumulative weight; - 2. the attacker issues a double-spending transaction; - 3. the attacker issues a lot of small transactions (very aggressively, with all his/her computing power) that do not approve the original one directly or indirectly, but approve the double-spending transaction;